chinapedia/wikipedia.abstract.en/Page/Rocket.md

 Forces on a rocket in flight

-Rktfor.gif The general study of the forces on a rocket is part of the field of ballistics.
+The general study of the forces on a rocket is part of the field of ballistics.
 Spacecraft are further studied in the subfield of astrodynamics.

 Flying rockets are primarily affected by the following:[51]